asadali163/Computer-Vision-Projects/README.md

 This notebook utilizes the YOLOv4 model for object detection in images and videos using the Darknet framework.
 The following tasks are performed:
 - The Darknet framework is used, which is easier to work with compared to OpenCV.
 - Objects are detected in both images and videos.

+### CV_deep_dream.ipynb
+This notebook utilizes the Inception model for creating Deep Dream images.
+The notebook includes:
+- Using the Inception model as a base.
+- Creating dramatic images, leveraging the fact that the Inception model is trained on the ImageNet dataset.

+### CV_neural_transfer.ipynb
+This notebook uses the VGG19 model as a base for style transfer between images.
+The process involves:
+- Accepting a style image and a content image.
+- Producing a result where the style from the style image is transferred to the content image.